alamincoders/project-management-dashboard/README.md

 ### Projects Overview Page

 - Display a list of projects with options to view, edit, or delete.
-- Use React Query to fetch project data from a mock API.
+- Use React Query to fetch project data from a mock data.

 ### Project Details Page